Mrtracker-new/InvisioVault_R/InvisioVault_Project_Prompt.md

 ---

+## 📚 Educational Project Information

+**Author**: Rolan (RNR)
+**Purpose**: Educational specification for learning advanced steganography and cryptography concepts
+**Learning Objectives**:
+- Understanding modern cryptographic implementations
+- Learning steganography algorithms and techniques
+- Exploring secure software architecture principles
+- Practicing professional development methodologies

-This comprehensive specification provides a complete roadmap for building a professional-grade steganography application with proper architecture, security, and user experience.
-The modular design ensures maintainability, while the comprehensive feature set addresses both basic and advanced use cases for digital steganography and data security.
+**Educational Value**: This comprehensive specification serves as a learning roadmap for building educational steganography applications, focusing on proper architecture, security principles, and user experience design.
+The modular approach demonstrates professional software engineering practices while exploring both basic and advanced concepts in digital steganography and data security.

+**Disclaimer**: This specification is designed for educational and research purposes only.
+All implementations should follow ethical guidelines and local regulations.